3451 E Barber Valley Dr

 Marianne Williams Park bridge project to start Nov 6: Learn all of the details here.

 Marianne Williams Park is a 72-acre site located on the Boise River in East Boise's Barber Valley.
 The riverside park features grassy open areas, paved walkways, an extension of the Boise River Greenbelt, ponds, and an expansive view of the Boise Foothills.
-Bicycles and dogs are only allowed on the Greenbelt path, leashes required.
+Bicycles and dogs including service animals are only allowed on the Greenbelt path, leashes required.
 The park is signed accordingly.
 The pink color delineates on the map where dogs and bikes are permitted.

 The site was donated to the City of Boise in November 2005 by Larry Williams in honor of his wife, Marianne.